sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 ### Preventing Saving Temporary Workbooks

-If your users need to message data to Excel, but aren't allowed to save it locally, and should instead return the data to be saved in your application, you can set the [`inhibitLocalSave`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetOptions-inhibitLocalSave) flag to `true` to prevent the users from saving temporary workbooks.
+If your users need to message data to Excel, but aren't allowed to save it locally, and should instead return the data to be saved in your app, you can set the [`inhibitLocalSave`](../../../../reference/glue4office/latest/excel/index.html#OpenSheetOptions-inhibitLocalSave) flag to `true` to prevent the users from saving temporary workbooks.

 ### Custom Workbook, Sheet and Range